 We, humans, are multifaceted organisms.

-Healing from disease can be challenging at times because we have so many gosh-darn layers to peel, observe, and work on.
+Healing from disease can be challenging at times because we have so many layers to peel, observe, and work on.

 Working closely with clients over the past two decades, it’s clear that there is more to someone’s healing process than simply altering their diet or recommending a specific herb or new lifestyle activities.

 Don’t get me wrong, while working on diet and lifestyle is a GREAT place to start, it usually doesn’t end there.

 There is a deeper system that lies within every human being that triggers waves of hormones to be released throughout the body.

 That system is our emotional body – or ancient healers often referred to it as the spiritual body: the part of us that is learning, and potentially growing wiser, while digesting our human experiences.

 For example, someone may be eating the healthiest diet in the world, but if their emotional body is out of balance or under high stress that sends a message to the digestive system to turn off.
 This results in a digestive system that won’t process or absorb nutrients efficiently and affects all other bodily processes.

 The body is filled with wisdom.

-If there is emotional/spiritual stress, it’s not the time to eat food – it’s the time to contemplate, and/or fast, to digest the experience.
+If there is emotional/spiritual stress, it’s not the time to eat food – it’s the time to contemplate, and/or fast, and ask questions:

 - Was this a beneficial experience for me and/or any other people involved?